 Rule 11.
 Committee Action on Bills and Resolutions. (a) A committee may recommend that the Senate act favorably, unfavorably or without recommendation upon any measure or may recommend amendments to measures referred to it which are germane to the subject of the measure.
+[If a committee recommends amendments to a bill or resolution referred to it which strike out all of the material in the bill or resolution subsequent to the enacting clause or resolving clause and inserts new material, and the bill or resolution was sponsored by an individual member or members, the committee becomes the sponsor of the bill or resolution and the committee name will be printed on the bill or resolution as the sponsor.]
 Committee recommendations shall be made by committee report to the Senate.
 Committee reports shall be signed by the chairperson, and shall be transmitted to the Senate not later than the second legislative day following the action of the committee.

-- (b) When a committee fails to report on any bill or resolution following reference to such committee, it may be withdrawn from the committee by an affirmative vote of 27 members of the Senate on a motion made as provided in this subsection.
+- (b) When a committee fails to report on any bill or resolution following reference to such committee, it may be withdrawn from the committee by an affirmative vote of 27-{24} members of the Senate on a motion made as provided in this subsection.
 Such a motion shall be made in writing, giving the reasons for withdrawal from the committee.
 Such motion shall be made under the order of business introduction and notice of original motions and Senate resolutions.
 Only one bill or resolution may be named in such a motion.
 The motion shall be read by the reading clerk or the member making the motion and shall be printed in the calendar of the next legislative day under the order of business consideration of motions and Senate resolutions offered on a previous day.
 The motion shall be considered on the legislative day following the day it is made.
 If the motion prevails, the bill or resolution shall be placed on the calendar under the order of business General Orders. - (c) Motions to withdraw a bill or resolution from a committee are not subject to amendment or debate.

 Rule 12.
 Adversely Reported Bills and Resolutions.
 All bills or resolutions adversely reported shall go upon the Calendar for one day, under the head of Bills Adversely Reported.
 A motion to place an adversely reported bill (or resolution) under the order of business General Orders on the Calendar shall be made when the bill (or resolution) is upon the Calendar and shall be made when Introduction of Original Motions and Senate Resolutions is in order, and that motion shall then lie over until the next legislative day when the order of business Consideration of Motions and Senate Resolutions is reached, but if such motion is defeated once it shall not be renewed.
 If an adversely reported bill or resolution has been previously referred separately under Rule 32 (authorizing the reference of the same bill or resolution to two or more standing committees), then the motion shall be to return the adversely reported bill (or resolution) with the committee report attached to the next committee to which it was referred.
-If the motion to place the bill (or resolution) on the Calendar under the order of business General Orders or to return the bill (or resolution) to the next committee of reference shall prevail, then the words "Adversely Reported" shall be printed in a line underneath the title of the bill or resolution, and to prevail such motion shall require an affirmative vote of 27 members of the Senate.
+If the motion to place the bill (or resolution) on the Calendar under the order of business General Orders or to return the bill (or resolution) to the next committee of reference shall prevail, then the words "Adversely Reported" shall be printed in a line underneath the title of the bill or resolution, and to prevail such motion shall require an affirmative vote of 27-{24} members of the Senate.